 Discover the ins and outs of channel management, an essential tool for controlling differentiated pricing, maintaining rate fences, and increasing revenue.
 Explore various approaches to managing distribution channels including direct sales, agencies, the Internet, and opaque pricing channels.
 Sheryl E. Kimes, professor at Cornell University's School of Hotel Administration, will provide you with the knowledge you need to help run a successful organization.

-Today's consumers rely less upon traditional travel agents and more on web-based research when booking travel.
-In this online course you'll learn to develop online strategies designed to improve your standing in Internet search results, called Search Engine Optimization (SEO), and increase your visibility to target customers.
+Today's hospitality consumers rely less upon traditional travel agents and more on web-based research when booking travel.
+In this course, you'll explore how to develop strategies designed to improve your standing in internet search results, known as search engine optimization (SEO), and increase your visibility to target customers.

-Learn how to optimize your position on Internet search results and increase conversions: the moment when a search becomes a purchase.
+You will also investigate how to optimize your position on internet search results and increase conversions: the moment when a search becomes a purchase.
 Online travel agencies are especially popular because they provide one-stop convenience and notifications for consumers searching for deals and promotional opportunities.
-The success of online travel agency is largely attributable to their marriage of leading-edge technology and a keen insight into consumer behavior patterns.
+The success of online travel agencies is largely attributable to their marriage of leading-edge technology and a keen insight into consumer behavior patterns.

 How It Works